 There are countless others who have contributed to the event over the past two decades, from coordinators Cindy Adams, Steve Gozdziewski, Ken Gagne, Howard Katz, and Jerry Cline to sponsors Resource Central and Tim Kellers.
 Carl Knoblock has run the “Peikop Endropov” airport taxi service.
 Devin Reade provided e-mail list support for years.
-We also owe Tony Diaz for many years of service to KansasFest; he’s a guru on all Apple II topics.
+We also owe the late Tony Diaz for many years of service to KansasFest.
 To list everyone here would be impossible.
 But the most important contribution anyone can make to KansasFest is to show up — without attendees, there is no event for the committee to coordinate.